Paul-Northampton-UK/Starship_Adventure_2/docs/starship_adventure_todo_list.md

 ✅ Docstrings and inline comments throughout
 ✅ Error handling for all I/O and YAML parsing (Basic handling implemented) ✅ Clean modular codebase with reusable components (Ongoing effort)
-   - TODO: Decide if wearing items directly from *held* containers should be allowed.
    - TODO: Review necessity/usage of general GameState.inventory list.

 🛸 Future Features (Optional / Phase 2+)